ru22-14/beauty-boutique/README.md

 - As a <strong>Customer</strong> I can increase or decrease the <strong>Quantity </strong>of the products so that I can decide how many products I want to buy. <hr>

-- As a <strong>Site User</strong> I can <strong>Edit or Update my Basket</strong> so that I can adjust the Quantity of the products or simply remove them before purchasing.
+- As a <strong>Site User</strong> I can <strong>Edit or Update my Basket</strong> so that I can adjust the Quantity of the products or simply remove them before purchasing. <hr>

 - As a <strong>Site User</strong> I can <strong>Checkout</strong>securely so that I can see the order summary and purchase the items I have added to the basket. <hr>